Sage-Bionetworks-Workflows/nf-dynamic-challenge/README.md

-# nf-model2data
+# nf-data2model
-This Nextflow Workflow was created to run model-to-data challenges.
+This Nextflow Workflow was created to run data-to-model challenges.

 ## Prerequisites